Navigating the Path to CyberPeace: Insights and Strategies

 Fact Check

-To verify the claim, we extracted key frames from the viral video and conducted a reverse image search using Google Lens.
-During the search, we found the same video uploaded on YouTube on February 21, 2026.
+To verify the claim, we extracted keyframes from the viral video and conducted a reverse image search.
+This led us to a longer version of the same clip uploaded on the YouTube channel “FDNY Response Videos” on April 12, 2026.
+The video description identified the location as Manhattan, New York City.

 Conclusion